cloudblog004/fantasticfoodies/content/en/posts/3281-recipe-of-favorite-sauteed-chicken-and-amp-grilled-onions-and-amp-peppers.md

 1. Make ready  Olive oil

 Learn how to make Sautéed Worcestershire Chicken.
 Ever wonder what to do with those thin chicken cutlets you see at the store?
 The pan sauce here makes an excellent flavor booster and the almonds add texture and a.
-Place the chicken pieces in the pan, &#34;prettiest&#34; side down, leaving at least ½ inch between pieces.
+Place the chicken pieces in the pan, *prettiest* side down, leaving at least ½ inch between pieces.

 <!--inarticleads2-->

-##### Instructions to make Sautéed Chicken &amp; Grilled Onions &amp; Peppers:
+##### Instructions to make Sautéed Chicken & Grilled Onions & Peppers:

 1. Season your chicken on both sides, in a skillet add olive oil when hot add peppers and, onions cook till translucent take out set on paper towels.
 1. Add chicken to pan and, make sure it reads 165 degrees try to get a good sear and enjoy
 1. Ready to serve and ENJOY!

 The pan sauce here makes an excellent flavor booster and the almonds add texture and a.
-Place the chicken pieces in the pan, &#34;prettiest&#34; side down, leaving at least ½ inch between pieces.
+Place the chicken pieces in the pan, *prettiest* side down, leaving at least ½ inch between pieces.
 For the chicken, heat a frying pan until medium-hot.
 Sauteed chicken recipes are great because they are quick and also quite versatile.
 With sauteed chicken recipes, simply change the sauce, the side dish, and voilà, you have a different dinner.

-So that is going to wrap this up with this special food sautéed chicken &amp; grilled onions &amp; peppers recipe.
+So that is going to wrap this up with this special food sautéed chicken & grilled onions & peppers recipe.
 Thanks so much for reading.
 I am confident that you can make this at home.
 There's gonna be interesting food at home recipes coming up.
 Remember to bookmark this page on your browser, and share it to your family, friends and colleague.
 Thank you for reading.
 Go on get cooking!